hliyan/node-api-architecture/README.md

 import newTrip from '../logic/newTrip';
 import insertTrip from '../mutations/insertTrip';

-const onNewTripRequest = async ({passengerId, stops}, context) => {
+// onNewTripRequest handles a request to create a new trip request const onNewTripRequest = async ({passengerId, stops}, context) => {
   try {
     // input block - eager load all contextual data needed for the entire lifetime of the event